-Ten years ago, mobile meant making phone calls on the go.
+Ten years ago, mobile meant making phone calls on the move.
 It then became about texting and emailing from anywhere, anytime.
 Then taking, sending and sharing photos.
 And now videos and apps.
 And then there is the form factor to consider.
 Is it a smartphone?
 A tablet?
 A wearable?
 Are these all considered "mobile"?

 - Portable: Your idea must be able to go where the user goes.
 If it can't follow the user through his or her day, it's not mobile.

-- Perpetual: Your idea has to stand the test of time—24 hours a day, 365 days a year—because mobile is always on.
+- Perpetual: Your idea has to stand the test of time — 24 hours a day, 365 days a year — because mobile is always on.
 The first thing you reach for in the morning is probably a mobile device.
 At the office.
 On your lunch break.
 Curled up on your couch at home.
 Even when you're sleeping, your mobile device is with you and on.

-If you're aiming for "mobile first" with your idea (and you probably should be), ask yourself this question: Is it portable, personal, and perpetual?
+If you're aiming for "mobile first" with your idea (and you probably should be), ask yourself this question: Is it portable, personal and perpetual?
 Only by meeting all three criteria can it truly be made for mobile.

-Check out the five examples below—ideas that are truly and uniquely made for mobile, bringing the "three Ps" to life in innovative, mobile-first ways.
+Check out the five examples below — ideas that are truly and uniquely made for mobile, bringing the "three Ps" to life in innovative, mobile-first ways.